Benefits data

 The Unemployment Claims Center tracks multiple data points related to customer calls.
 Call statuses include:

-Answered: Number of calls answered by an agent from queues for the following claim center units: Intake, Adjudication and SAW Portal Help Desk.
+The number of calls agents answered from the following claim center units: Intake, Adjudication and SecureAccess Washington (SAW) Portal Help Desk.

-Abandoned: Number of calls abandoned by a customer from queues before being answered by an agent for the following claim center units: Intake, Adjudication and SAW Portal Help Desk.
+The number of calls that customers abandoned (hung up) before an agent answered from the following claim center units: Intake, Adjudication and SAW Portal Help Desk.

-High Call Volume Messages: Number of calls (not individual customers) that receive the high-call volume message.
-The calls are not put in a queue or on hold due to the high number of calls coming into the claims center and callers are asked to try again later.
+Number of calls (not individual customers) that receive the high-call volume message.
+These calls don't go into the queue.
+We ask them to call back later because of the high number of calls.
 Because one person may make many repeat calls, the count of high-volume messages is higher than the number of individuals seeking assistance.

 Page 6: Employer call center statistics

-Answered: Number of calls answered by an agent from queue from the Account Management Center (AMC) which supports employers with tax related issues.
+The number of calls from the Account Management Center (AMC) queue that an agent answered.
+This queue supports employers with tax related issues.

 Page 7: Seasonally adjusted unemployment rate